Lidia Bastianich: Early life

-Lidia Giuliana Matticchio Bastianich was born to a Croatian family, on February 21, 1947, in Pola, Istria, just before the city was assigned to Yugoslavia in September 1947 (and which is now part of Istria County, Croatia).
-Istria was part of the Kingdom of Italy, but it became part of Yugoslavia at the end of World War II, as confirmed by the Treaty of Paris (1947) and Treaty of Osimo (1975).
-She is the daughter of Erminia and Vittorio Matticchio.
+Lidia Giuliana Matticchio Bastianich was born on February 21, 1947, in Pula, Zone A Allied military administration, just before the city was assigned to Yugoslavia in September 1947 (and which is now part of Istria County, Croatia).
+After the Treaty of Rapallo, Istria was part of the Kingdom of Italy, but it became part of Yugoslavia at the end of World War II, as confirmed by the Treaty of Paris (1947).
+She is the daughter of Erminia Pavichievaz and Vittorio Matticchio.
 Until 1956, she lived with her family in Yugoslavia, during which time the family's name was Croaticized from Matticchio to Motika.
 Bastianich, like many other Istrian Italians, fled to Trieste, Italy, during the Istrian-Dalmatian exodus, with her brother Franco and her mother on the pretense of visiting their sick aunt Nina, who was a personal chef.
 Soon after, her father joined them in Trieste after he crossed the border into Italy at night.
 After Nina could only provide temporary shelter, Bastianich and her family became refugees at Risiera di San Sabba.
 According to Bastianich in a Public Television documentary, although a wealthy Triestine family hired her mother as a cook–housekeeper and her father as a limousine driver, they remained residents of the refugee camp.
 Two years later, their displaced persons application was granted to emigrate from Italy to the United States.
 In 1958, Bastianich and her family reached the United States, arriving in North Bergen, New Jersey, and later settling in Astoria, Queens, in New York City.

 Bastianich gives credit for the family's new roots in the United States to their sponsor, Catholic Relief Services:

 The Catholic Relief Services brought us here to New York; we had no one.
 They found a home for us.
 They found a job for my father.
 And ultimately, we settled.
 And I am the perfect example that if you give somebody a chance, especially here in the United States, one can find the way.

 Bastianich started working part-time at the age of 14, during which she briefly worked at the Astoria bakery, Walken's Bakery, owned by Christopher Walken's parents.
 After graduating from high school, she began to work full-time at a pizzeria on the Upper West Side of Manhattan.

 Although she and her family claim to be Italian, a DNA test indicated that her family is largely of Eastern European descent, due to the multiethnicity of Istria.
 Concerning her identity, Lidia has stated: "I feel very Italian, but I do have some Slavic in me, and I relate to that as well; so that forms the mixture that is Lidia."

 Career

+In the 1960s Lidia worked at Walken's Bakery on Broadway in Astoria, Queens NY which was owned by Christopher Walken's family.